 Abram talked until he was blue in the face trying to tell Lot he was headed for trouble but Lot was not to be dissuaded.
 (Gen. 13:13) "Lot, the men of Sodom are wicked and sinners before the Lord exceedingly."
 Satan's enchantment; "You know what you want, you know how to take care of yourself.
 Go for it!"
 "I know what I want and I know how to take care of myself and I'm going for it Uncle Abram!"
 Abram was wounded and sad as he watched Lot's servants strike their tents, gather Lots herds and goods and start toward the east.

 Satan was busy all over the populated parts of the world but he also watched Abram prostrate himself before God.
-Satan hovered on the mountain above Abram and began taking stock of what he'd learned about himself and about man.
-Satan didn't hear the Lord God tell Abram he had to do his part in claiming Canaan and that Abram should start training and arming his servants.
+Satan hovered on the mountain above Abram and began taking stock of what he had learned about himself and about man.
+Satan did not hear the Lord God tell Abram he had to do his part in claiming Canaan and that Abram should start training and arming his servants.
 (Eccl.
 1:9)"and there is no new thing under the sun."
 (Eph.
 6:10-18 keywords: Put on the whole armour of God) Sounds like today's individual Christian's struggle to keep his salvation doesn't it?
 A prophesy?
 Of course not!
 It's fiction.
 Maybe.

 From Part 1 to Here